The Lord's Prayer Is Misunderstood

 Your Kingdom come:

-Give us the Holy Spirit to reside within us.
+Give us the Holy Spirit to reside in us.
 (Interpretation unknown to most)

 Your will be done on earth as it is in heaven: